pedro-mendonca/Translation-Stats/README.md

 The plugins adds a "Translation Stats" column to the plugin list screen in WordPress admin.

-The translation stats are shown only for plugins that exist in [translate.wordpress.org](https://translate.wordpress.org/) and are [properly prepared for localization](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/).
+The translation stats are shown only for plugins that exist in [translate.wordpress.org](https://translate.wordpress.org/) and are [prepared for localization](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/).

 ![GlotPress](./assets/banner-772x250.png)